Obayuwana22/parking-ticket-app/README.md

 ## 🎯 Vision

 ParkWell is more than a ticketing system — it's a **complete parking enforcement solution**.
 Designed for efficiency.
 Built for reliability.
-Trusted by parking authorities.

 ---